Formatting your tutorial

 file of the tutorial.aliases:

 , which creates aliases that can be used to shorten links.
-This is useful when linking to that page from elsewhere.
+This is useful when linking to that page from elsewhere, or to keep old links working when content is moved.

 Hugo shortcodes